 of the Foot Square.
 We get the southern and northern lines of the

-Monkey Frame, plus one axis.
+Monkey Frame, plus the horizontal axis.

-also gives us its width.
-Next, we need to determine its East-West
+Next, we need to determine the East-West

 It seems that the lower line of the triangle